 Metro Atlanta’s ‘Lake City’

-A little more than 35 miles north of Downtown Atlanta is the lakeside community of Acworth in Cobb County—one of the metro area’s fastest growing cities.
-Since 2000, Acworth’s population has grown by about 72 percent, from 13,422 residents in 2000 to an estimated 23,106 in 2015, according to Brandon Douglas, Acworth’s assistant city manager.
+A little more than 35 miles north of Downtown Atlanta is the lakeside community of Acworth in Cobb County — one of the metro area’s fastest growing cities.
+Since 2000, Acworth’s population has grown by more than 72 percent, from 13,422 residents in 2000 to an estimated 28,502 in 2016, according to Brandon Douglas, Acworth’s assistant city manager.

 “Whether you are a visitor or resident, our great quality of life is shared with everyone in the most friendly city in the South!” says Acworth Mayor Tommy Allegood.
 “There is truly something for everyone in our community, whether you’re a foodie looking for a unique eat, one-of-a-kind boutiques or an afternoon on one of our two lakes.”

 Incorporated in 1860, Acworth originally prospered as a Georgia railroad town.
 Since that time, more people have started calling it home for both their families and businesses as a result of its restaurants, growth in business and sense of community.
 It was designated as a “Georgia Main Street City” in 2000 and an “All American City” in 2010.
 When asked what is drawing relocators and business owners to Acworth, Allegood adds, “Our historic downtown is known as a dining destination with restaurants serving every palate.
 Recently, Gabriel’s at the Old Mill opened, which added to our strong list of already established restaurants.
-We also have recently seen the housing market rebound, as there is a great demand for real estate in the area.
-Walton Properties just broke ground in an area of redevelopment off of School Street, and they will be serving our aging population by early 2016.”
+We also have recently seen the housing market rebound, as there is a great demand for real estate in the area.”

 As far as what’s on the horizon for this community, Allegood says that with the recent passing of the Cobb County Special Purpose Local Option Sales Tax, they are looking forward to the construction and completion of Acworth’s city community center, which will be in a redeveloped area near the historic downtown area.
 “This will eventually connect our walking trails to our beautiful lake parks,” he adds.
-Last November, Cobb voters approved an approximately $750 million SPLOST that will kick off in 2016.
+In 2014, Cobb voters approved an approximately $750 million SPLOST that kicked off in 2016.
 The six-year, one-cent sales tax includes collecting money for county projects, in addition to each of the county’s six incorporated cities, including approximately $21.2 million for Acworth city projects.